sysrich/automation/caasp-hyperv/README.md

   Actions: all
   Expect: string
   Default: .\caasp-hyperv.vars

-.PARAMETER nochecksum
-  Description: Define if the checksum file must be downloaded to verify the image.
-  Actions: fetchimage
-  Expect: None
-  Default: false

 .PARAMETER Force
   Description: If set with 'deploy', existing VMs will be destroyed and redeployed.